Types Of Planters And Planting Pots

 Pros

-• With wooden pots, you can get as creative as you want.
-They are easy to paint therefore you can design them with any color, pattern, and textures that compliment your overall décor.
+With wooden pots, you can get as creative as you want.
+They are easy to paint, so they can be designed with any color, pattern, and texture, complimenting your overall décor.

-• You can easily carry them.
-They are not as lightweight as the plastic ones but still feasible if you wish to relocate your planters frequently.
+You can easily carry them.
+They are less lightweight than plastic ones but are still reasonably manageable if you frequently relocate your planters.

-• They protect plants from extreme weather conditions.
-During summers, they don’t absorb excessive heat; therefore, the roots remain protected.
+They can protect plants from extreme weather conditions.
+During summers, they don’t absorb excessive heat, so the roots remain protected.

 Cons

-• The shapes available are very limited.
-If you like curved structures then wood is not the right choice for you.
+The shapes available are minimal.
+If you like curved structures, wood is not the right choice.

-• In outdoors, sunlight, moisture, and frost can cause the wooden pots to spoil and rot.
+In the outdoors, sunlight, moisture, and frost can cause the wooden pots to spoil and rot.

-• As woodlice and ants feed on wood, these pots can be ruined by those destructive insects.
+As woodlice and ants feed on wood, destructive insects can ruin these pots.

 4. Concrete Pots

-As the name suggests, concrete pots are made of concrete.
 Concrete is filled in molds shaped like planters.
-Once it dries completely, it is removed from the mold and the pot is ready.
-Here are a few pros and cons of concrete pots.
+Once it dries completely, it is removed from the mold, cured, and the pot is ready for use.

 Pros